-Facebook Groups are a good way to get backlinks and most important, traffic to your posts.
+Facebook Groups are an excellent way to get backlinks and, most important, traffic to your posts.
 However, there are some conditions you should follow.
-First one is to join only targeted groups otherwise your post will be deleted by an admin and the second one is not to spam.
+The first one is to join only targeted groups.
+Otherwise, the admin will delete your post, and the second one is not spam.

 Tools like MissingLettr or KingPoster can do this for you automatically.

-1.4 Twitter profile
+1.4 Twitter profile [Join Twitter]

-1.5 Linkedin profile
+1.5 Linkedin profile [Join Linkedin]

 Linkedin is not only your social media site to hire or get hired.
 It may help you promote your articles and blog posts as well.
-Don’t forget to tag all the persons or brands that you mentioned in the article and have a Linkedin account.
+Don’t forget to tag all the persons or brands you mentioned in the article and have a Linkedin account.

 1.6 Linkedin Groups

-1.7 Instagram profile
+1.7 Instagram profile [Join Instagram]

-Instagram is famous for sharing pictures with your social media friends so if you’re into niches like Fashion, Interior design, Travelling or Cooking you should get an account and build your followers base ASAP.
+Instagram is famous for sharing pictures with your social media friends, so if you’re into niches like Fashion, Interior design, Travelling, or Cooking, you should get an account and build your followers base ASAP.

-1.8 Pinterest Pin
+1.8 Pinterest Pin [Join Pinterest]

 With 200 million monthly users, Pinterest may not be a social media behemoth like Facebook, but it’s an important social platform with deep penetration in valuable demographics.
 Half of all U.S. millennials use Pinterest, for instance.

 Rich Pins are enhanced Pins that use metadata pulled from your site to provide extra information about what Pinners will find when they click on a Pin.

-1.9 XING Post
+1.9 XING Post [Join Xing]

 2. Content Networks

-2.1 Republish on Medium.com
+2.1 Republish on Medium.com [Join Medium]

-2.3 Republish on SlideShare
+2.3 Republish on SlideShare [Join SlideShare]

-SlideShare is a hosting service for professional content including presentations, infographics, documents, and videos.
+SlideShare is a hosting service for professional content, including presentations, infographics, documents, and videos.
 Users can upload files privately or publicly in PowerPoint, Word, PDF, or OpenDocument format.

-2.4 Republish on Youtube
+2.4 Republish on Youtube [Join Youtube]